Andy Ibáñez Player Props: Tigers vs. Braves

-The Detroit Tigers, including Andy Ibanez (.346 on-base percentage in past 10 games, 107 points above season-long percentage), battle starter Spencer Strider and the Atlanta Braves at Comerica Park, Tuesday at 6:40 PM ET.
+On Wednesday, Andy Ibanez (batting .292 in his past 10 games) and the Detroit Tigers face the Atlanta Braves, whose starting pitcher will be Spencer Strider.
+First pitch is at 1:10 PM ET.

-In his previous appearance, he racked up two extra-base hits (3-for-4 with a double, a home run and an RBI) against the Braves.
+In his most recent appearance, he racked up two extra-base hits (3-for-4 with a double, a home run and an RBI) against the Braves.

 Andy Ibáñez Game Info & Props vs. the Braves